miopio/dvia-2018/4.final-project/students/pm/caitlyn/process/README.md

 4. Initial sketches of chosen ideas in `series_sketches_1.jpg`

+5. Data storage is detailed in the data process section below.

+6. Illustrator mockup in `dvia_final.ai`

+7. HTML version in `dvia_final.html`

 #### data process

 1. Downloaded the lyrics of each song by the 1975 using the Genius API and Lyricist npm library (in `data.js`).